PurpleNinja225/NASible/docs/zfs/zfs_configuration.md

 # ZFS Configuration

-This text deals with specific ZFS configuration questions for Ansible-NAS.
+This text deals with specific ZFS configuration questions for NASible.
 If you are new to ZFS and are looking for the big picture, please read the [ZFS overview](zfs_overview.md) introduction first.

 ## Just so there is no misunderstanding

-Unlike other NAS variants, Ansible-NAS does not install, configure or manage the disks or file systems for you.
+Unlike other NAS variants, NASible does not install, configure or manage the disks or file systems for you.
 It doesn't care which file system you use - ZFS, Btrfs, XFS or EXT4, take your pick.
 Nor does it provides a mechanism for snapshots or disk monitoring.
 As Tony Stark said to Loki in _Avengers_: It's all on you.

-However, Ansible-NAS has traditionally been used with the powerful ZFS filesystem.
+However, NASible has traditionally been used with the powerful ZFS filesystem.
 Since out of the box support for [ZFS on Linux](https://zfsonlinux.org/) with Ubuntu is comparatively new, this text shows how to set up a simple storage configuration.
 To paraphrase Nick Fury from